Skilled Marital and Legal Separation Agreement Attorneys in Fort Mill & Greenville, SC

 We will also help you stand up for your rights as an ex-spouse and/or parent during a separation or divorce case.

 After a year of living separately from your spouse, or upon proving a fault-based reason for the marriage’s dissolution, you can file for divorce.
-And our experienced divorce attorneys in Fort Mill & Greenville, South Carolina will continue to guide you down the path to completion, so you can begin your new life with confidence.
+And our experienced Family Law Attorney in Greenville, South Carolina will continue to guide you down the path to completion, so you can begin your new life with confidence.

 Our Family Law Lawyers in Fort Mill & Greenville, SC Represent Clients in the Following Practice Areas: